airalab/robonomics.academy/README.md

     - id: '1' //  lesson id
       title: 'Broadcasting Through the Black Mirror' // lesson name
       path: 'broadcasting-through-the-black-mirror' // path that will be displayed in url (it must be the same as the name of lesson md file)
-      status: done // lesson status (done or in progress)
+      status: in progress // lesson status (done or in progress)
 ```

 - Then, you must create "intro page" for your course in `courses/learn/en/` - e.g *introduction-course.md.* And add some basic info: